foreverbell/parakeet/README.md

 ## Facts

-I know **nothing** about compiler theory.
+I know **nothing** about Compiler Theory, Haskell and Japanese.
 This repo is just for fun.

 ## Introduction